How YOUR Social Media Can Affect Your Car Wreck Claim

 This field is for validation purposes and should be left unchanged.

-Recommended Social Media Practices After A Car Accident
+Recommended Social Media Practices After A Car Crash

-Immediately after an accident, review and adjust your social media privacy settings.
+Immediately after a wreck, review and adjust your social media privacy settings.
 Limiting who can see your posts helps protect your information from being used against you in your claim.

-Common Social Media Mistakes to Avoid After An Auto Accident
+Common Social Media Mistakes to Avoid After An Auto Collision

-Social media missteps can jeopardize your car accident claim.
-Posting photos or comments about the accident, discussing fault or liability, and sharing updates on your recovery are very risky and not recommended.
+Social media missteps can jeopardize your car wreck claim.
+Posting photos or comments about the collision, discussing fault or liability, and sharing updates on your recovery are very risky and not recommended.
 These actions might seem harmless but can have severe implications on how your claim is evaluated by insurers and legal professionals.

 Do not admit fault.
 Even seemingly innocent admissions can be detrimental.
 Avoid discussing fault, responsibility, or specifics of the accident that could later be interpreted as an admission of liability.